Logo Voyage

 It can be up to each visitor whether a venue is overpriced or overrated, with respect to cost, travel and waiting effort, overcrowding, and quality of the experience.
 Some venues built as tourist traps can over time become iconic for their city, or even their country, such as the Big things in Australia.
 The Moulin Rouge in Paris opened in 1889 with the intention to rip off visitors, and still in 2024 the cheapest ticket is €110.
 While the Eiffel Tower gives a good view of Paris, other viewpoints (such as the Tour Montparnasse or the Arc de Triomphe) are cheaper and less crowded, and allow you to see a view with the Eiffel Tower itself.
 Madame Tussaud's in London was sensational in the 19th century, but visitors in the 21st century might disagree whether wax sculptures are worth £35 to see.

 While the venues mentioned above are genuinely world famous, advertising with the phrase "world famous" is usually a giveaway for the opposite.
 Tourist traps might tout themselves as important to history, mythology or fiction.
-These claims can be far-fetched or false; venues in Nottinghamshire might boast a connection to Robin Hood; though he was probably not a real person.
+These claims can be far-fetched, spurious or outright false; venues in Nottinghamshire might boast a connection to Robin Hood; though he was probably not a real person.
 Some genuine scenes of historical events, film sets, celebrity homes or similar are overpriced or disappointing, and better left to your imagination.
 While museums traditionally have some educational aspirations, the word gives no such warrant, and "museums" on sensational topics such as erotica or torture might be disappointing.
 Check reviews before going.

 Check articles, reviews and pricing for attractions, restaurants and gift shops, to more easily recognize tourist traps and find more genuine and affordable venues, perhaps on a nearby back street.
 The absence of local people is usually a giveaway that a venue costs more than it gives.
 If you notice that prices for some standard items, such as a can of soda or an umbrella, are inflated, you'd better assume all prices are.
 The absence of price tags is also a warning sign.